-The reason why we are suggesting rebounding for over 60s as the best workout is that as we age, our bodies become increasingly fragile, making it more susceptible to injuries(1).
+The reason why we are suggesting rebounding for over 60s as the best workout is that as we age, our bodies become increasingly fragile, making them more susceptible to injuries(1).
 Therefore, we need to exercise without vexing parts of our bodies.
 High impact exercise on seniors can result in sprains, strained joints, and mobility problems in the bones, muscles, ligaments, and connective tissues.
-Unfortunately, even something so harmless like walking, which plenty of older adults prefer, can wield a lot of strain on these areas.
+Unfortunately, even something so harmless as walking, which plenty of older adults prefer, can wield a lot of strain on these areas.
 If left unabated, it will make it harder for seniors to continue exercising.

 Rebounders also double as great exercising equipment that will prevent high impacts and reduce the jarring effect on joints.
 By using a rebounder with a stability bar, senior citizens can do rebounding exercises without exerting pressure on the joints and damaging their bodies.

 The best thing about the rebounder is that it caters to people of all exercise levels.
 You can start easy by walking or just doing a slow bounce.
 Then you can add a few more movements and variations to your routine.